3 Cloud Computing Trends that Every Accountant Needs to Know

-This means that accountants must offer specific packages that address a wide range of needs by prospective customers.
+This means that accountants have the opportunity to offer insights that address a wide range of needs by prospective customers.
 Although the simplicity of the offering is enticing, in the end, the business owner has specific pinch points that they see as core issues.
 If those needs aren’t addressed, or more likely, a competitor offers a better solution, that customer is gone.

 Business owners are beginning to understand the increasing marketplace of cloud computing software that can improve everything from efficiency through to profitability.
 They only need to identify the set that works best for them and connect the system together.
 And they’re willing to pay for it.
 In fact, “85% of small business executives are willing to invest more in small business software solutions over the next 5 years.” – Intuit Developer

 This trend provides a window of opportunity for accountants to become up-to-speed on the growing list of small business cloud solutions that impact the financial health of small business.
 The add-on markets for cloud accounting programs can be a good place to start.
-The increasing power of cloud connecting apps such as Zapier have opened the door to bringing connection to previously unconnected online software.
+Thankfully, the leading cloud accounting software platforms offer an extensive network for connected apps to solve this problem.

 Trend #3: Niche is the New Black

 So, how are businesses approaching this need for customer solutions?

 Small business owners are picking highly specific and often niche products that address a list of core issues and connecting them all into a unique but highly effective system.
 Software developers have taken notice.
 The new rules can be summarized as: